-How to Install Portainer Docker Environment Manager on Ubuntu Cloud Servers
+Install Portainer Docker Manager On Ubuntu Cloud Servers

 Docker provides a flexible, portable, and self-sufficient environment where developers can create, deploy, and manage applications on the cloud or on-premise.
 Managing the docker images can be a challenge and time consuming especially when working with a large number of images and containers.
 The good thing is that there are various tools such as Portainer that can ease the workload.

 Portainer is an open-source lightweight graphical interface solution that allows you to easily manage your Docker containers.
 The web browser-based UI is powerful, easy to install, and uses the Docker environment management tool that helps you to quickly pull images, add containers, deploy applications, add network, and perform other tasks.

 The flexible tool supports Windows, Linux, and Mac OS operating systems.
 Moreover, you can increase its functionalities by adding other low cost and simple-to-integrate extensions.
 Generally, it works as a Docker container while consuming very few resources.
 As such, you need to first install Docker and then Portainer.

 In this article, we will begin by installing Docker on Ubuntu 18.04, and once done, we will continue and set up Portainer.
 Although we are using these steps on Ubuntu 18.04, they are applicable to other versions such as 19.04 and 20.04.